 When I was growing up, my mother was a big fan of millet.
 She made a lot of millet loaf, which I would always smother in BBQ sauce.
-Years later, I would see millet become more popular in the U.S. due to the rise of the gluten free movement.
-Today, millet may still seem like quinoa’s little sister in the gluten free universe, but it does offer a nice alternative.
-It’s slightly nutty, and has a fair amount of vitamins, minerals and protein.
+Years later, millet became more popular in the U.S. due to the rise of the gluten free movement.
+Millet is slightly nutty, and has a fair amount of vitamins, minerals and protein.
 With thoughts of millet on my mind, I put together this hearty vegan recipe for an herbed millet skillet with white beans and asparagus.

-Today’s quick vegan millet recipe works as a one skillet meal or as a hearty side dish.
+This quick vegan one skillet millet recipe works well as a meal or as a tasty side dish.
 While I note that the sliced green olives are optional, I question that decision!
 I feel like they do bring out all the flavors in this meal, but they aren’t necessary to fully enjoy it.
-Whether you olive or not, this millet dish is quite delicious and easy to make.
+Whether you olive or not, this millet and beans dish is quite delicious and easy to make.

 Herbed Millet Skillet with White Beans and Asparagus